Cleaning Industry Trends

 What Size Air Filter Do I Need?

-If you need to change your air filter but can’t find the manufacture’s notes on which filter to purchase, check your existing filter for sizes and model numbers to ensure compatibility before purchasing a replacement.
+If you need to change your air filter but can’t find the manufacturer’s notes on which filter to purchase, check your existing filter for sizes and model numbers to ensure compatibility before purchasing a replacement.
 You can also measure the filter you already have to determine what size you need.
 Using the wrong air filter size can burn out your HVAC.
-Gaps in-between the filter and your unit allow dust and debris to enter the system.
+Gaps in between the filter and your unit allow dust and debris to enter the system.